ToshioCP/Gtk4-tutorial/src/sec4.src.md

 It shows the handler was invoked by clicking the button.

 It's good that we make sure that the clicked signal was caught and the handler was invoked by using `g_print`.
-However, using g_print is out of harmony with Gtk which is a GUI library.
+However, using `g_print` is out of harmony with GTK, which is a GUI library.
 So, we will change the handler.
 The following code is `lb3.c`.